louism517/louism517.github.io/_posts/2024-01-14-accidental-vs-essential-complexity.markdown

 transform unexpectedly from the familiar into horrors.

 They don't write 'em like that any more.
 But what have werewolves and silver bullets to do with software?
-Well, the werewolf in this tale is **Complexity**, and the eponymous silver bullet is something which would _lay it to rest_.
+Well, the werewolf in this tale is **Complexity**, and the eponymous silver bullet is _something_ that would 'lay it to rest'.

 Developers, by-and-large, do not set out to build complicated systems.
 Yet, like the universe tending towards entropy, they have a knack of ending up that way.
 Can we learn anything from Brooks' paper to help avoid this?